cjMilholland/cjMilholland.github.io/study_notes.md

 The success rate of this model isn't great but I think it might get better with something like moving video where it has multiple attempts at guessing.
 We could figure out average list and I would assume that would increase the likely hood of proper success.

 __Segmentation__
-Segmentation is much like Multi-Label Classification but we are attempting to figure out the labels for each pixel in the
+Segmentation is much like Multi-Label Classification but we are attempting to figure out the labels for each pixel in the image instead of a general set of labels for the whole image.
+This allows us to attempt to identify the location of each object inside of the image.

+In this section we will be using the CAMVID_TINY dataset.

+At this point we have come to the end of the Computer Vision Into tutorial.
+I am looking forward to knocking out the next chapter in the book followed up with the next chapter in the Online Course.

 ### Fast AI Practical Deep Learning Course - [https://course.fast.ai](https://course.fast.ai)
 #### Online Course